 Technical meetings or events outside of the IAC

-In 2013, IAF/CLIODN will organise a short symposium during the February COPUOS/STSC session in Vienna.
-It will be devoted to an overview of studies and plans for Orbital Debris Active Removal.
+In 2013, IAF/CLIODN organized a short symposium during the February COPUOS/STSC session in Vienna.
+It was devoted to an overview of studies and plans for Orbital Debris Active Removal.

-In 2014, IAF/CLIODN is preparing a joint IAF – UNESCO Global Conference on Space Applications, which is currently planned for May 2014 at UNESCO Headquarters in Paris.
+In 2014, IAF/CLIODN prepared a joint IAF – UNESCO Global Conference on Space Applications, which was held in May 2014 at UNESCO Headquarters in Paris.